satudaku/SQL_FatAndTastyDB/README.md

   Implementation of database creation script, database Population script, and various view queries.

 ## Documentation
-  ### Assignment - Task 1
+  ### Assignment - Task 1.docx
   Includes: General Assignment Information, Scenario Details, and Guidelines.
-  ### Assignment - Task 2
+  ### Assignment - Task 2.docx
-  Include: Implementation and Testing: Database creationg Script, Database Population Script, and various view queries.
+  Includes: Implementation and Testing: Database creation Script, Database Population Script, and various view queries.
+  ### CSG12070D_Daiki_AT2.docx
+  Includes: Assumptions, Notes, Logical ERD, Physical ERD, Table Instance Charts (TIC), Database CREATE Script, INSERT Scripts, VIEW Scripts, Various Queries, Queries' Result, Database Schema, and List of Constraints.

 ## Scenario Details
 Fast And Tasty (FAT) is a small chain of fast food stores.
 You have been hired to design a database system for FAT.
 The database must store details about staff, their shifts at stores, staff pay and suppliers of FAT and FAT products.
 You have been given the following information about the way FAT operates.
 Note that the information required below is the minimum.